 Join the KSPA

 The Kansas Scholastic Press Association has a proud history of serving scholastic journalism programs in the state.
-Prior to the founding of KSPA in the early 1970s, the Kansas Organization of Press Advisers (KOPA) was the state press group that served advisers.
+Prior to the founding of KSPA in the early 1970s, the Kansas Organization of Publications and Advisers (KOPA) was the state press group that served advisers.

-Housed at the University of Kansas for its entire history, KSPA has been led by only four directors: Dana Leibengood, Jackie Engel, John Hudnall and Jeff Browne.
+Housed at the University of Kansas for its entire history, KSPA has been led by five directors: Dana Leibengood, Jackie Engel, John Hudnall, Jeff Browne and Eric Thomas.
 KSPA is unique in many aspects, but the most obvious are the on-site regional and state competitions.
 These competitions, in 21 areas of journalism at State, help keep the organization and its members involved and active.